The 10 Most Beautiful Tuscan Villages to Visit on Vacation

 9. Collodi

 Seemingly sprouting directly out of the rockface, this hillside Tuscan village seems to be almost locked in time - even its oldest sections, which date back to the 12th century appear perfectly preserved.
-One of the best options on this list for those traveling with family, this strikingly beautiful village was home to the author Carlo Collodi, writer of the children's tale Pinocchio.
+One of the best options on this list for those travelling with family, this strikingly beautiful village was home to the author Carlo Collodi, writer of the children's tale Pinocchio.

 Offering the opportunity to experience some of that fairytale magic for yourself, Collodi is home to the delightful Pinocchio Park and an exquisite Butterfly House, filled with over a thousand species of butterflies from all over the world.